Data Loss Prevention

 Harden Your Systems

 Ensure your operating system is as secure as possible.
 Remove any unnecessary apps and services that may create vulnerabilities.
-You may want to consider creating a baseline image of your operating system for your employees, and then enable additional functionality if necessary.
+Consider creating a baseline image of your operating system for employees, enabling additional functionality only when necessary.

 Monitor All Valuable Data

-Monitoring data access is vital for safeguarding sensitive information.
-By tracking who accesses data, when, and how, organisations can detect and address breaches swiftly, preventing further unauthorised access.
+Monitoring data access is crucial for protecting sensitive information.
+By tracking who accesses data, when, and how, organisations can swiftly detect and address breaches, preventing further unauthorised access.

-Effective data access monitoring enables organisations to respond promptly to breaches, minimise their impact, and prevent further unauthorised access.
-Additionally, this practice aligns with various data security standards and regulations, including PCI DSS.
+Effective data access monitoring enables prompt responses to breaches, minimising their impact and preventing further unauthorised access.
+This practice also aligns with various data security standards and regulations, including PCI DSS.

 Keep Everything Updated

-To prevent zero-day vulnerabilities and other cyberattacks that could result in data loss, maintaining up-to-date systems is paramount.
-This includes regularly updating operating systems, applications, firmware, and other software components.
+Maintaining up-to-date systems is essential to prevent zero-day vulnerabilities and other cyberattacks that could result in data loss.
+Regularly update operating systems, applications, firmware, and other software components.

-While updates are often automated, utilising an automated patch management solution can offer greater visibility into the installation process, including what patches are being installed, when, how, and why.
+While updates are often automated, using an automated patch management solution can provide greater visibility into the installation process, including what patches are being installed, when, how, and why.

 Regular Security Audits

-Regular security audits are vital for a robust Data Loss Prevention strategy.
+Regular security audits are essential for a robust Data Loss Prevention (DLP) strategy.
 These audits involve a thorough examination of an organisation’s security policies, procedures, and controls to identify vulnerabilities.
-By conducting these audits regularly, organisations proactively safeguard their data assets and reduce the risk of data breaches.
+By conducting these audits regularly, organisations can proactively secure their data assets and reduce the risk of data breaches.

 During a security audit, various aspects of an organisation’s security posture are evaluated, including software, hardware, network infrastructure, and security policies.
 The goal is to uncover weaknesses or gaps that could be exploited by attackers to gain unauthorised access to sensitive data.